seanbreckenridge/calcurse-load/README.md

 To setup credentials, see [here](https://google-calendar-simple-api.readthedocs.io/en/latest/getting_started.html).

-Put the downloaded credentials in `~/.credentials/`, or specify the location with the `--credential-file`.
-I'd recommend wrapping in a script, and then setting up a job to run in the background, to update the local JSON index of Google Calendar events (or just update it before you launch calcurse).
+Put the downloaded credentials in `~/.credentials/`, and specify the location with the `--credential-file`.
+I'd recommend wrapping in a script, and then setting up a job to run in the background, to update the local JSON index of Google Calendar events.

+Its possible to put the command to update the local JSON index in your `pre-load` hook as well, before the call to `python3 -m calcurse_load`, but that would cause some noticable lag on calcurse start-up.

 ```
 usage: gcal_index [-h] --email EMAIL --credential-file CREDENTIAL_FILE